MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.input/losingfocuseventargs_correlationid.md

 In addition, because focus events are raised asynchronously, focus might change again before a previous focus event has finished executing.

-Each time a focus event is initiated, a unique CorrelationId is generated to help you track a focus event throughout these focus actions.
+Each time a focus event is initiated, a unique `CorrelationId` is generated to help you track a focus event throughout these focus actions.

-A new CorrelationId is generated when:
+A new `CorrelationId` is generated when:

 - The user moves focus.
-- The app moves focus using methods such as [Control.Focus](/uwp/api/windows.ui.xaml.controls.control.focus(windows.ui.xaml.focusstate)) or [FocusManager.TryFocusAsync](focusmanager_tryfocusasync_238985746.md).
+- The app moves focus using methods such as [UIElement.Focus](../microsoft.ui.xaml/uielement_focus_1914077590.md) or [FocusManager.TryFocusAsync](focusmanager_tryfocusasync_238985746.md).
-- The app gets/loses focus due to window activation (see [CoreWindow.Activated](/uwp/api/windows.ui.core.corewindow.activated)).
+- The app gets/loses focus due to window activation (see [Window.Activated](../microsoft.ui.xaml/window_activated.md)).

 ## -see-also